Birla School Pilani

-Birla School Pilani (abbrevieated as BSP), in Pilani, Jhunjhunu, Rajasthan is a boarding school in India.
-Previously known as Birla Senior Secondary School.
+The Birla School Pilani (abbreviated as BSP) is a private primary and secondary boarding school in Pilani, Jhunjhunu, in the state of Rajasthan, India.
+The school was previously known as Birla Senior Secondary School.
 The school is considered to be a royal school along with a few other schools in India, due to its long patroness history and has educated some well known royal families of India during British Raj.
-It also has a prominent alumni network in India due to its rich old history.
+It also has a prominent alumni network in India due to its rich history.